SSD Controller Technical Reference

 Samsung's Phoenix is a multi-core ARM, 8-channel NVMe Gen3 controller powering the 970 EVO, 970 PRO, and original 970 EVO Plus batches.
 Its aggressive ECC silently masks NAND degradation without escalating to SMART alerts, causing drives to appear healthy until sudden catastrophic failure.
 Later 970 EVO Plus production silently switched to the Elpis controller.
 Identifying the actual controller is the first step in recovery.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Samsung Phoenix Controller Specifications